History of Hungary: Patrimonial Kingdom (1000–1301)

 The Árpád dynasty produced monarchs throughout the 12th and 13th centuries.
 King Béla III (r.
-1172–1196) was the wealthiest and most powerful member of the dynasty, with an annual equivalent of 23,000 kg of pure silver at his disposal, in accordance with his income register.
-This exceeded the resources of the French king (estimated at some 17,000 kilograms) and was double the amount available to the English Crown.
+1172–1196) was the wealthiest and most powerful member of the dynasty, with an annual equivalent of 23,000 kg of pure silver in his income register.
+This exceeded the resources of the French king and was double the amount available to the English Crown.
 In 1195, Béla expanded the Hungarian kingdom southward and westward to Bosnia and Dalmatia and extended suzerainty over Serbia, a process that helped to break up the Byzantine Empire and diminish its influence in the Balkan region.

-The early 13th century in Hungary was distinguished by the reign of King Andrew II, who acceded to the throne in 1205 and died in 1235.
-In 1211, he granted the Burzenland (in Transylvania) to the Teutonic Knights but in 1225 expelled them from Transylvania, hence the Teutonic Order had to transfer to the Baltic Sea.
-Andrew set up the largest royal army in the history of the Crusades (20,000 knights and 12,000 castle-garrisons) when he led the Fifth Crusade to the Holy Land in 1217.
-In 1224, he issued the Diploma Andreanum, which unified and ensured the special privileges of the Transylvanian Saxons.

-Andrew II was forced to accept the Golden Bull of 1222, which was the Hungarian equivalent of England's Magna Carta to which every Hungarian king thereafter had to swear.
+The early 13th century in Hungary was distinguished by the reign of King Andrew II (r.
+1205–1235).
+In 1211, he granted the Burzenland (in Transylvania) to the Teutonic Knights but in 1225 expelled them.
+Andrew set up the largest royal army in the history of the Crusades when he led the Fifth Crusade to the Holy Land in 1217.
+In 1224, he issued the Diploma Andreanum, which unified and ensured the special privileges of the Transylvanian Saxons.Andrew II was forced to accept the Golden Bull of 1222, which was the Hungarian equivalent of England's Magna Carta.
 The Golden Bull had a twofold purpose that limited royal power.
 On the one hand, it reaffirmed the rights of the smaller nobles of the old and new classes of royal servants (servientes regis) against both the crown and the magnates.
 On the other hand, it defended the rights of the whole nation against the crown by restricting the powers of the latter in certain fields and making refusal to obey its unlawful/unconstitutional commands (the ius resistendi) legal.
 The lesser nobles also began to present Andrew with grievances, a practice that evolved into the institution of the Parliament, or Diet.
 Hungary became the first country in which a parliament had supremacy over the kingship.
-The most important legal ideology was the Doctrine of the Holy Crown.
-The most important principle of the doctrine was the belief that sovereignty belonged to the noble nation (as represented by the Holy Crown).
+The most important legal ideology was the Doctrine of the Holy Crown, which held that sovereignty belonged to the noble nation (as represented by the Holy Crown).
 The members of the Holy Crown were the citizens of the Crown's lands, and no citizen could attain absolute power over the others.
-The nation would share only some political power with the ruler.